Dancer helped popularize the Lindy Hop.

 Norma Miller was a dancer, singer, and actress known as the “Queen of Swing.”
 As a member of the Lindy Hoppers, she popularized swing dancing in the 1930s and 40s.
 She grew up in Harlem near the legendary Savoy Ballroom, watching the dancers.
 She was a teenager when she was picked to be one of the Lindy Hoppers, an all-black professional swing dancing group that toured all over the world.
 Miller sang, danced, acted, and performed comedy at various nightclubs.
-She was good friends with Redd Foxx, and appeared on "Sanford and Son."
-She remained active, recently performing with an Italian swing band.
+Good friends with Redd Foxx, she appeared on “Sanford and Son.”
+Miller remained active, recently performing with an Italian swing band.

 We invite you to share condolences for Norma Miller in our Guest Book.

 Died: Sunday, May 5, 2019 (Who else died on May 5?)